Peace

 War and the frantic tempers of men rage out their time and depart.

-I feel that if I should live a hundred years, they would be a hundred years without anger or revenge;
+(I feel that if I should live a hundred years, they would be a hundred years without anger or revenge; I could never think of myself as firing a gun or drawing a sword on another man.)

 Beautiful that war and all its deeds of carnage must in time be utterly lost,

-That the hands of the sisters death and night incessantly softly wash again, and ever again, this soil’d world.
+That the hands of the sisters death and night incessantly softly wash again, and ever again, this soil’d world,

-Peace is always beautiful..
+Peace is always beautiful.

-O free and extatic!
 O what I here, preparing, warble for!

-O the sun of the world will ascend, dazzling, and take his height—and you too, O my ideal, will surely ascend!
+O the sun of the world will ascend, dazzling, and take his height,

-Lay on the graves of all dead soldiers,
+Lay on the graves of all dead soldiers wreaths of roses and branches of palm,

 Nor for the past alone—for meanings to the future,

-Peace, brotherhood uprisen, lifted, illumin’d, bathed in peace—elate, secure in peace,
+Brotherhood uprisen, lifted, illumin’d, bathed in peace—elate, secure in peace,

 I see the battle-fields—grass grows upon them, and blossoms and corn,